JakubBlaha/XtremeUpdater/README.md

   - Added *Export logs* option to the options.
   - Added *Show license* button to the options.
   - Removed *Quickupdate* button from the *Game Collection* as it is now the default way of updating dlls.
+  - Removed *Subdir view* and features connected with it as *XtremeUpdater* now includes subdirs defaultly.

 **Tweaks**
   - *System* tab is now calld *Tweaks*.